Zeta616/SCPSL-Server-Install/README.md

-# SCPSL Server Installation Script (Ubuntu 16.04)
+# SCPSL Server Update Script (Ubuntu 16.04)
-Linux installation script for SCP SL server installation.
+Linux update script for SCP SL server installation.
+Manual configuration of the config file is still needed, this more for updating the server.

 ## To Use:
-- Make sure scpsl-server.sh, Module_URLs.txt and config.txt are in a folder together
+- Make sure update_server.sh and Module_URLs.txt are in a folder together
-- Give scpsl-server.sh executeable permissions with `chmod +x ./scpsl-server.sh`
+- Give update_server.sh executeable permissions with `chmod +x ./update_server.sh`
-- Run `./scpsl-server.sh`
+- Run `./update_server.sh`
-- The script will ask for a server name and your steam login.
+- The script will ask for your steam login.
 - After a while it will have installed the SCP SL server!
 - You can then choose to also install ServerMod and MultiAdmin
 - Viola!

-## Note on manual installation:
+## Note on launching the server:
-If you decide to do installation manually, do not use these files.
-The files provided here are purposefully incomplete so that the installer can complete them for you.
+Install TMUX.
+Use TMUX to run `mono MultiAdmin.exe` in the correct folder.